Satun province: Toponymy

 The name Satun is a Thai version of its original Malay name, Setul (santol, or wild mangosteen tree).
-Setoi is the name of the province in Northern Malay dialect.
+The latter word's counterparts in Northern Malay and Urak Lawoi are Setoi and Setun respectively.

 Geography

 The province is on the Malay Peninsula, on the shore of the Andaman Sea.
-It is separated from Songkhla province by the Nakhon Si Thammarat mountain range, and from Malaysia by the Sankalakhiri mountains.
+It is separated from Songkhla province by the Nakhon Si Thammarat mountain range, and from Malaysia by the Nakawan Range.
 The total forest area is 1,212 km² or 40.1 percent of provincial area.

 The Ko Tarutao and Ko Phetra marine national parks are part of the province.
 Close to the border with Malaysia is the Thale Ban National Park, a big freshwater swamp area.

+The three groups of offshore islands in the Andaman Sea form the Ko Sarai (Thai: เกาะสาหร่าย, pronounced [kɔ̀ʔ sǎːràːj]) subdistrict (tambon) of Mueang Satun District.
+It is composed of 3 island groups, totaling 243 km2 in area, had a population of 5,077 as of 2012.
+The biggest village is Ban Ko Sarai (sometimes called Ban Yaratot Yai), on the island with the same name of 13 km2, but the largest islands are Ko Tarutao (163 km2) closer to the mainland and the Ko Adang-Ko Rawi group (67 km2) further west.
+The population relies on fishing, agriculture and tourism.

 National parks

 There are three national parks, along with seventeen other national parks, make up region 5 (Nakhon Si Thammarat) of Thailand's protected areas.